How Financial Services Companies Can Use Content to Better Connect with Customers

 Do show empathy by using real-life examples.
 When appropriate, use a positive or reassuring tone to reduce the perception of stuffiness.

-Don’t use humor unless it’s appropriate, and don’t use a crisis as a selling opportunity.
+Don’t use humor unless appropriate, and don’t use a crisis as a selling opportunity.
 Customers are on edge and are turning to your organization for authentic concern.

 More Ideas & Insights